White Sox vs. Blue Jays Player Props Betting Odds

 Robert Stats

-- Robert has recorded at least one hit in five straight games.
-During his last five outings he is hitting .381 with two doubles, two home runs, four walks and three RBI.
+- Robert hopes to build on a six-game hitting streak in this matchup.
+During his last 10 games he is batting .366 with two doubles, seven home runs, four walks and 11 RBI.

 Robert Recent Games